Updated August 2022

 - River Runner –Drop a raindrop anywhere in the contiguous United States and watch where it ends up!

-- Discovery Education’s Virtual Field Trips – Discovery Education’s field trips are unique because they also come with a guide, additional activities and are standards-aligned!
+- Discovery Education’s Virtual Field Trips – Discovery Education’s virtual field trips are unique because they also come with a guide, additional activities and are standards-aligned!

 - Common Sense Media’s List of Virtual Field Trip Apps and Websites – Looking to kick your tech up a notch?
 Head over to Common Sense Media’s list to download an app or check out a website that may take your quest for a virtual field trip a step further.